-The Special Collections team in the General Library is all set to help clients make good use of the architecture, planning and music collections that have recently come under the repository’s care.
+The Special Collections team in the General Library is all set to help clients make good use of the fine arts, architecture, planning and music collections that have recently come under the repository’s care.

-Already home to the University’s largest concentration of manuscripts, archives and rare books, the Special Collections umbrella now also covers the:
+Already home to the University’s largest concentration of manuscripts, archives and rare books, the Special Collections umbrella now also covers:

 - Sheppard Collection